Anti-austerity protests in Greece as bank shutdown bites

 European leaders and policy makers, wrong-footed by Tsipras' shock announcement of the referendum in the early hours of Saturday morning, warned that it would be a plebiscite on Greece's future as a member of the single currency.

-With Greece hours away from defaulting on a 1.6 billion euro loan from the International Monetary Fund, the crisis has escalated quickly.
+With Greece hours away from defaulting on a 1.6 billion euro (£1.14 billion) loan from the International Monetary Fund, the crisis has escalated quickly.

 Ratings agency Standard and Poor's cut Greece's sovereign debt rating one notch further into junk levels to CCC-, saying there was a 50 percent probability it would leave the euro zone.